AVL Tree | Heap | B- Tree | B+ Tree

 - Start from the root.

-is in the root node.
-Since the right child[7]
+6is in the root node.
+Since the right child[7]can support a merge, we replace6with7.Tree after deleting 6:

 [7, 10, 20]/ | | \[5] [] [12, 17] [30]Delete 17: